 Diving on the Great Barrier Reef

-Cod Hole, as the name suggests, is a dive site famous for cod; giant potato cod to be exact.
+Cod Hole, as the name suggests, is a dive site famous for cod; giant Queensland grouper to be exact.
 What makes this site special is that the giant potato cod are virtually domesticated thanks to 2 decades of being fed by divemasters.
 There's something special about a 60 kg fish swimming right up to you for a nibble from your hand.
 During feeding time everyone joins the action as coral trout, sweetlips, triggerfish and trevally also try to muscle in on the action.
-One of the most famous Great Barrier Reef dive sites and a spectacle to behold.
+One of the most famous Great Barrier Reef dive sites, Cod Hole is a spectacle to behold.

-With great visibility year round and mostly calm sea surfaces, the Ribbon Reefs are the staple of many liveaboards and provide fascinating Australia scuba diving opportunities for all levels of diver.
+With great visibility year round and mostly calm sea surfaces, the Ribbon Reefs are the staple of many liveaboards and provide fascinating Australian scuba opportunities for all levels of diver.

 Dive Site Descriptions